cytoscape/cytoscape.js/documentation/md/core/init.md

 });
 ```

 If you are running Cytoscape.js in Node.js or otherwise running it headlessly, you will not specify the `container` option.
 When running Cytoscape.js headlessly in the browser, you should specify `options.renderer.name` as `'null'` so that the default canvas renderer is not used to draw the graph.
-Outside of the browser (e.g. in Node.js), the null renderer is used by default.
+Outside of the browser (e.g. in Node.js) or if the convenience option `options.headless` is `true`, the null renderer is used by default.

 You can alternatively initialise Cytoscape.js on a HTML DOM element using jQuery: